Shariar-Hasan/QuoteVerse/README.md

 - **Contributor Information:** Each quote includes the name of the contributor who added the it.
 - **Open for Contributions:** This project is open for contributions.
 Feel free to add new quotes and categories to enrich the collection.

+`Star` the repository, if you found it helpful/wonderfull.
 ## Preview

 <div align="center">